sergiomauz/React-Adopt-Me/README.md

 ## Tests

 - This project uses **React Testing Library** for testing classes.
-- All files are in **test** directory.
+- All files are in **src/test** directory.
+- OPTIONAL: Put your public and secret keys before to test, it will help to add testing for consuming the Pet Finder API.
 - In order to run the tests, in terminal, type: ```npm test```

 ## Potential Features
 - Full screen mode.
 - Search by city using an extra API for searching (by the moment there are only 6 cities).
-- Show more a photo album and videos of pets.
+- Show a photo album and videos in pet details.

 ## Author